BIH-MI/opt/README.md

 # ORCHESTRA Pseudonymization Tool

 > The ORCHESTRA Pseudonymization Tool (OPT) is a pragmatic tool for
-> pseudonymizing patient and sample data.
+> pseudonymizing subject and sample data.
 It supports both single
 > and multi-site use without worrying about pseudonym duplication.
 > It can also be used to manage pseudonymized data and generate sample
 > labels.
 Designed for rapid deployment, OPT has minimal technical